pateldeev/cs480Patel/PA7/README.md

 The GLSL source code for the vertex and fragment shaders must be located under the "shaders/" directory. <br>
 By default, the vertex shader code is in "vertShader.vert" and the fragment shader code is in "fragShader.frag".
 You can specify the name of the files via the configuration.
 See the example file given.

-## Keyboard & Mouse Controls
-IMPORTANT: For any of the controls to work, the main window (not menu window) must be selected. <br>
-* Keyboard controls
-  * f: make the simulation speed faster
-  * s: make the simulation speed slower
-  * m: toggle (open/close) IMGUI menu window
-* Exiting
-  * ESC: Will properly close all windows and exit program

 ## Command Line Arguments
 The following command line arguments can be used to change the default behavior of the project
   * -l: load configuration file
 The default behavior can be achieved with the following arguments
 ```bash
 -l launch/DefaultConfig.txt